KPBS/py3-pmp-wrapper/README.md

 Rename `config_TEMPLATE` in config directory to `config`.
 Enter login, password to config file.

 If you have a client_id/client_secret for your application, enter those into the config parameters.
 Otherwise, generate new client_id/client_secret using the PMP API.
-You can do this either by issuing a curl request:
+You can do this by issuing a curl request:

 ```
 curl --user pmpuser:pmpsecret \